Arnold-n/P1P2MQTT/P1P2Monitor-commands.md

 - X  Display current echo status (determines whether bytes written will be echoed on the serial line, and also whether bus errors will be detected during writing)
 - Xx sets echo status on/off (recommended to keep on to detect bus errors)
 - Yx sets DHW on/off (use Px/Rx commands instead)
-- Y reports DHW status as reported by main controller
-- Z reports heating/cooling status as reported by main controller
 - P reports parameter number in packet type 35 used for cooling/heating on/off
-- K soft reset ATmega328P
+- P reports parameter number in packet type 35 used for cooling/heating on/off
+- P reports parameter number in packet type 35 used for cooling/heating on/off
 - A instruct ESP to reset ATmega328P via reset line (to be released soon)
-- D instruct ESP to reset itself (to be released soon)
+- D0 instruct ESP to reset itself (to be released soon)
-- E reserved
-- F reserved
+- D1 instruct ESP to restart itself (to be released soon)
+- K instruct ATmega328P to reset itself (to be released soon)
+- B reserved for ESP for MQTT network settings (to be released soon)
 - I reserved
-- J reserved